leodeciogomes/workflow_powerbi/README.md

 $ pip install -r requirements.txt
 ```

-- Configure  the file `config.json` with ids by branch.
+- Configure  the file `config.json` with ids, names by branch.
   - The  adminUPNs are the Object ID of the Entra User Principal Name.

+## Automated tests
+- Define your tests, functions and expected results in `tests\unit\test_cases.json`
+- Add function and table dependencies in the "env" step of the M code in `src\Project.SemanticModel\definition\tables\aux_testes.tmdl`

+Accurate specification of dependencies is critical for the correct interpretation of M language scripts within the Power BI editor.
+Incorrect or incomplete dependency declarations can lead to failures in automated testing processes.

 ## CI/CD Pipeline